Seafood in the north of Phuket

-Thanoon Seafood Restaurant is perfect to spend a half day in an unusual location, a breezy place right on the beach of an unexpected bay, offering also all kinds of water-sports including wake board and kite surfing.
-Thanoon Seafood has found itself a little golden spot no one had thought about before: next to the Sarasin bridge connecting Phuket to the mainland.
-This natural little bay benefits of a nice little breeze and an amazing view on both the open sea on one side, and the view on the new bridge on the other side.
+Thanoon Seafood Restaurant is perfect for spending a half-day in a unique location, a breezy place right on the beach of a stunning bay in the very north of Phuket Island.
+Thanoon Seafood has found itself a little golden spot no one had thought about before: next to the Sarasin Bridge connecting Phuket to the mainland.
+This small bay benefits from a gentle breeze with amazing views of both the open sea and the new bridge on the other side.

-I tried my fist ‘Chakachan Talay‘, or Sea Cicadas, a small rounded sand crustacean I never found in a restaurant before.
-Served deep fried with a chili sauce, it tastes a bit like tiny soft shell crab and before we knew it, the whole plate was empty.
-Great while watching sunset with a beer.
+I tried my first ‘Chakachan Talay‘, sea Cicadas, a small rounded sand crustacean I had never found before in a restaurant.
+Served deep fried with a chilli sauce, it tastes a bit like tiny soft shell crab, and before we knew it, the whole plate was empty.
+Great while watching the sunset with a beer.

-Other fun things we tried at Thanoon restaurant was the ‘Pla Sai‘ a small deep fried sand fish: don’t waste time picking the bones, eat the whole thing including the head.
+Another fun thing we tried at Thanoon restaurant was the ‘Pla Sai‘, a small deep-fried sandfish: don’t waste time picking the bones; eat the whole thing, including the head.
 It’s crunchy, a bit salty and good.
-An all time Thai favourite is the ‘Nam Prik‘, a (very) spicy shrimp paste served with a mix of boiled and fresh veggies such as eggplants, green beans and cucumbers.
-Very ethnic and also very spicy is other Thai specialty: the smelly yellow ‘Gaeng Som‘.
+An all-time Thai favourite is the ‘Nam Prik‘, a (very) spicy shrimp paste served with a mix of boiled and fresh veggies such as eggplants, green beans and cucumbers.
+Very ethnic and also very spicy is another Thai speciality: the smelly yellow ‘Gaeng Som‘.